rssnyder/discord-stock-ticker/README.md

 # discord-stock-ticker

-live stock tickers for your discord server. due to discord limitations the prices in the usernames will be updated every hour.
+Live stock tickers for your discord server.
+Due to discord limitations the prices in the usernames will be updated every hour.

 ## Add tickers to your servers